- BSX Insight

 Side cramps or stitches: Also known as side stitches, they occur below the rib cage and are often caused by shallow breathing or an imbalance of electrolytes (sodium/potassium).

-- Electrolyte imbalance in your body: Leg cramps can be caused by an insufficient electrolyte.
+- Electrolyte imbalance in your body: Leg cramps can be caused by insufficient electrolytes.

 - Exercising excessively: The calf muscles are at a tight, long-term, high-load state.
 This can cause leg cramps.